Vigraha of Lord Anjaneya sculpted on the rock sanctified by Sri Rama.

 Lord Hanuman of Mantralaya

-Location of the temple : "Sri Hanuman temple, Mantralaya, Andhra"
+Location of the temple: "Sri Hanuman temple, Mantralaya, Andhra"

 Experience

-Come to this kshetra to seek the blessings of Sri Guru Ragavendra – the living saint and also to seek the blessings of Lord Hanuman [sanctified by Sri Rama himself] who is alive in the rock.
+Come to this kshetra to seek the blessings of Sri Guru Raghavendra – the living saint and also to seek the blessings of Lord Hanuman [sanctified by Sri Rama himself] who is alive in the rock.
 A visit to this kshetra will carry the blessings of both the Guru and Lord Anjaneya.

-SRI HANUMAN
+SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST

-SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST, THINKS AHEAD AND ACTS FOR SURE.
+THINKS AHEAD AND ACTS FOR SURE

 KINDLY RECORD YOUR VIEWS